stefanobartoletti/nuxt-social-share/README.md

 ## 🌟 Features

-- Provides an easy to use `SocialShare` component
+- Provides a minimal config `<SocialShare>` component
-- Component unstyled by default for easy integration in any design
+- The component is unstyled by default for easy integration in any design
 - Optional styled version, that can still be further customized
+- A `useSocialShare` composable is exposed, to provide even more flexibility if needed
 - Many major social networks supported

 ## 🛠️ Quick Setup